After having

 And so, here are a few snapshots of things that I saw on the Crawford Notch segment of my two-part journey for the day.

-Looking northward up Crawford Notch toward massive south-facing cliffs of Mt.
-Willard
+Looking northward up Crawford Notch toward

-In the photo shown above, you can see a small portion of the two large mountains on either side of the Crawford Notch.
+the Crawford Notch.
 (Mt.
 Willey on the left, and Mt.
 Webster on the right.)
-The next two snapshots provide a better idea of the size of these mountains which form the two walls of the Notch.
+The next two snapshots provide a better idea

 The following snapshot of Mt.
 Willey was taken by doing a snowshoe bushwhack to a wetlands area located a short distance off the Saco River Trail.

 Mt.
-Willey as viewed from wetlands area a short distance off the Saco River Trail
+Willey as viewed from wetlands area a

-A portion of the Mt.
-Webster ridgeline
+Capturing the entirety of the Mt.
+Webster ridgeline wasn't possible from

-Partially frozen Saco River with portion of old bridge abutment visible at top center of photo
+old bridge abutment visible at top center of photo

 PART 2: Stillings Road